Munawwar/flex-helper/README.md

-# Box Layout
+# Flex helper
-This library can be described in two ways:
-* HBox and VBox layout with pure CSS (flexbox).
-* CSS3 flexbox helper classes.

-### What is box layout?
-Box layout (often known as HBox and VBox layouts) is a UI layout system/concept that have been implementated, in the past, by many popular UI toolkits on different platforms and languages (example ExtJS,QT,GTK,.NET,Android,Kivy...).

-This project achieves the same for the web and with CSS only.

-### Why?
-If you are thinking: "Why do I need a library when I can use CSS3 flexbox directly?", then the answer to you is that this library ultimately simplifies CSS3 flexbox spec for you.
-It is easier to remember and hence easier to use.
-Furthermore the helper classes can achieve almost all the layouts in the original flexbox standard (inspite of it using a subset of the standard).
+CSS3 flexbox helper classes.
+The helper CSS classes mimic box layout systems of popular UI toolkits (like QT, GTK, .NET, Android, Kivy, ExtJS...).

 ### Usage

-Add **box-layout.css** to your code and start using the CSS classes documented ([See them in action with examples.html](http://munawwar.github.io/box-layout/examples.html)).
+Add **flex-helper.css** to your code and start using the CSS classes documented ([See them in action with examples.html](http://munawwar.github.io/box-layout/examples.html)).

 ### Documentation